ssnover/my-blaster-runs-hot/README.md

 ### Animations

-Using these assets from <https://secrethideout.itch.io/team-wars-platformer-battle> with slight modifications different animations will be run depening on the state of the entity.
+Using these assets from <https://secrethideout.itch.io/team-wars-platformer-battle> with slight modifications different animations will be run depending on the state of the entity.
 For example running, idle or death.
 Look at this animation sheet I use for the player.

 <div align="center">